LoanpyDataHub/ronataswestoldturkic/docs/mkloanpy.rst

 result:

 .. figure:: ../loanpy/filter_uniques/H2EAH.jpeg
-   :alt: A coordinate system with an x and a y-axis and a blue graph groing
+   :alt: A coordinate system with an x and a y-axis and a blue graph going
-         in an arch from the lower left hand corner towards the upper left hand corner and then the upper right hand corner.
+         in a steep arch from the lower left hand corner towards the upper left hand corner and then the upper right hand corner.
 Title of the plot reads "Predicting Early Ancient Hungarian forms (AUC:
-         0.7177)".
-The y-axis reads "Relative number of true positives in data (100%=406)".
-Its values go from 0.45 until 0.75 in steps of 0.5.
+         0.9318)".
+The y-axis reads "Relative number of true positives in data (100%=300)".
+Its values go from 0.70 until 0.95 in steps of 0.5.
 The x-axis reads "Relative number of guesses per word (100%=7000)".
 Its values go from 0.0 to 1.0 in steps of 0.2.
-         In the bottom right hand corner there's an info box with a blue line saying "ROC Curve" and a dark yellow or ochre line with a dark yellow X on it that reads "Optimum: howmany=700 (tp: 70%)".
-There's a dark yellow/ochre X on the graph at 0.1 on the x-axis and 0.7 on the y-axis.
+         In the bottom right hand corner there's an info box with a blue line saying "ROC Curve" and a dark yellow or ochre line with a dark yellow X on it that reads "Optimum: howmany=100 (tp: 93%)".
+There's a dark yellow/ochre X on the graph at almost 0.0 on the x-axis and 0.93 on the y-axis.

    This model performs significantly better than the previous one.
 At its optimum of 100 guesses per word it reconstructs 279 out of 300 forms (93%) correctly.
 The